clearbank/ozoneapi-dev-ui-portal/en-gb/docs/API Overview/pis.md

 The only supported `Account.SchemeName` is `UK.OBIE.SortCodeAccountNumber` for both `DebtorAccount` and `CreditorAccount`.
 Any other enum provided will return an error.

 ### `Structured Debtor Address`
-The full postal address of the account holder.
+- Description: The full postal address of the account holder.
 For UK addresses, the order of this information must be: country, town, city, state/province/municipality, street name, building number and/or name, postal code.

-**TownName** (string, REQUIRED)
-- Description: Name of a built-up area, with defined boundaries, and a local government.
 - Minimum length: 1
-- Maximum length: 35
+- Maximum length: 140

-**Country** (string, REQUIRED)
-- Description: Nation with its own government.
-- Pattern: [A-Z]{2,2}
+- Pattern: ^[a-z;A-Z,0-9,|/.|-?:().,'+_]*$

-**PostCode** (string, REQUIRED)
-- Desciption: Identifier consisting of a group of letters and/or numbers that is added to a postal address to assist the sorting of mail.
-- Minimum length: 1
-- Maximum length: 16

 ## Payment dates
 Payments can be made on all days including Saturdays, Sundays and Bank Holidays.